- book nyc accommodations/

 - events in nyc/

 The Bronx is brimming with different cultures and fun activities that are guaranteed to keep visitors of any age and interest satisfied.
-Families often flock to the 265-acre Bronx Zoo and its accompanying children's zoo, while those looking for lush green head to the New York Botanical Garden's indoor floral displays.
+Families often flock to the 265-acre Bronx Zoo, while those looking for lush green head to the New York Botanical Garden's indoor floral displays.
 Visit Wave Hill, where winding, sometimes snow-dusted paths give way to sweeping views of the Hudson River, or test your balance on the ice rink in Van Cortlandt Park.
 Take a tour, too, at Yankee Stadium or with a guide from Tour America or SusanSez NYC Walkabouts.
-After a day of exploring, warm up inside one of Arthur Avenue's authentic Italian restaurants and bakeries—some claim they have the best fresh-made provolone, pasta and biscotti outside of Italy.
+After a day of exploring, warm up inside one of Arthur Avenue's authentic Italian restaurants, bakeries or cafés, where you'll find fresh-made pasta, breads and biscotti to rival the motherland's.

 The Bronx's Little Italy serves up authentic cuisine and old-fashioned charm.

 OUTDOORS & RECREATION

 The Bronx green space features natural beauty and America's first municipal golf course.